genesiscommunitysuccess/docs/docs/04_web/02_web-components/02_grids/01_grid-pro/1-simple-data.md

 provideDesignSystem().register(alphaAgGrid(), foundationGridComponents);
 ```

-## Some title
+## Usage

-In order to use the grid-pro with simple data, you need to provide at least these two options to the `gridOptions`.
-The `columnDefs` and `rowData`:
+In order to use the grid-pro with simple data, you need to provide at least these two options to the `gridOptions`:

-- `columnDef`: a set of configuration for the given column.
+- `columnDef`: a configuration for the given column.
 This option is the type of `ColDef`.
 To check the available configuration, take a [look here](https://www.ag-grid.com/javascript-data-grid/column-properties/).
-- `rowData`: sets the data to be displayed in the grid.
+- `rowData`: the data to be displayed in the grid.

-## Usage

 The following example creates a **grid-pro** with three columns defined in `columnDefs` and seven rows defined in `rowData`: